jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - Dinosaurs didn't go off into the sunset.
 Neither will boomers, or the rest of us.

 - Superficial jobs create superficial politics.

+- All baby-boomer pension cheques should be printed and mailed.
+Let them commute to pick'em up, cash them, and spend their money.
+It's more efficient for society after all.

+- Being political doesn't mean embracing a single ideology.
+It means using any tool or technique to make your life more efficient.